n8n-io/n8n-docs/docs/nodes/credentials/PayPal/README.md

 ## Using OAuth

 1. Access your [PayPal dashboard](https://developer.paypal.com/developer/applications/)
-2. Click on Log in to Dashboard and enter your PayPal account credentials.
+2. Click on Log in to Dashboard.
-3. Click on create app.
+3. Enter your PayPal account credentials.
-4. Name your app and click on Create App.
+4. In the section REST API apps, click on Create app.
-5. Your client ID and secret will be shown.
+5. Enter a name for your app in App Name and click on Create App.
-6. Return to n8n and enter your client ID and secret.
+6. Return to n8n and enter the Client ID and Client Secret in your PayPal API credentials.
 7. Choose the environment: sandbox or live.

 ![Getting PayPal credentials](./using-oauth.gif)